Most CIT courses are partially subsidised by the ACT Government. Average general semester fees for full time study for courses in this category are:

 Student fee assistance is available in a variety of formats.
 Below is the list of different options for financial assistance at CIT:

-You may be eligible for tax deductions for program fees and associated study expenses.
+You may be eligible for tax deductions for course fees and associated study expenses.

 GST of 10% applies to some fees.
-Examples are the program materials fee where the item acquired becomes your property and is useable after the program completion.
+Examples are the course materials fee where the item acquired becomes your property and is useable after the course completion.
 Basic tuition fees are GST free.

 On enrolling, CIT students will receive their invoice and be required to independently manage its payment.